Following are the districts of West Bengal under the three major divisions

 North 24 Parganas District

-is situated on the eastern banks of the river Hooghly spread over an area of 4,094 sq. km.
-Industrial and agricultural activities are equally blended in the district.
-The major crops grown here are rice, jute, coconuts, potatoes, wheat, and rapeseed.
-Some of the important industries of the region include jute mills, petrochemicals, food processing and electronics.
+North 24 Parganas District is situated on the eastern banks of river Hooghly.
+This district is spread over an area of 4,094 sq. km.
+Some of the important industries here include jute mills, petrochemicals, food processing and electronics.

 North Dinajpur District

-occupies an area of 3,142 sq km. and has its headquarters in Raiganj.
-The soil and climate favours the cultivation of paddy, jute and mesta, and sugarcane.
+Among all the districts of West Bengal, North Dinajpur occupies an area of 3,142 sq km. and it has its headquarters in Raiganj.
+The soil and climate favours cultivation of paddy, jute and mesta, and sugarcane.

-is located in the western part of West Bengal with its headquarters in the town of Purulia.
-Purulia is an important archaeological site.
-It is basically an agricultural district and the crops grown here are rice, maize, potatoes, groundnuts, and wheat.
-The district is famous for its Chau dance form.
-Pakhipahar and Ajodhya hills are exciting tourist destinations.
+Purulia District is located in the western part of the state with its headquarters in the town of Purulia.
+Purulia is an important archaeological site and is basically an agricultural district.
+The district is famous for Chau dance.
+Pakhipahar and Ajodhya hills are famous tourist destinations of this district.

 South 24 Pargana District